-Are you thinking about buying a house or apartment in 2016?
+Are you thinking about buying a house or apartment?

 Read on for 3 tips which should not be ignored.